Coding guidelines

 Language and libraries

-• We don’t use third-party utility libraries like Boost.
+• No general-purpose utility libraries like Boost

 Portability